Yuki23329626/youtube-downloader-chrome-extension/README.md

 6. Open the page of the YouTube video you want to download,
    Click the icon of the loaded Chrome extension to download the video or audio you want

-# Note(Optional)
+# Note

 ## Compile

-You should follow the instructions of the origin project(yt-dlp) to install the standalone pyinstaller
+You can follow the instructions of the origin project(yt-dlp) to install the standalone pyinstaller
 in order to compile your own project.

 See [description_about_yt-dlp](https://github.com/yt-dlp/yt-dlp#compile)